-"We gotta have the ball in Alex [Smith]'s hands and try to have Alex try to beat us," Staley recalled the defensive back saying.
+"We gotta have the ball in Alex's hands and try to have Alex try to beat us," Staley recalled the defensive back saying.

-Reporters awaiting coach Jim Harbaugh's arrival for postgame interviews first heard him shouting affirmations to his team in the nearby visitors locker room.
-There were no efforts to hide the pleasure San Francisco took in humiliating its division rival even though the 49ers have won six of the past seven in the series.
+Reporters awaiting coach Jim Harbaugh's arrival for postgame interviews first heard him shouting affirmations to his team in the nearby visiting locker room.
+There were no efforts to hide the pleasure San Francisco took in humiliating its division rival even though the 49ers have won six of the last seven in the series.